 53. (c) provisions that ensure the replacement of derivative counterparties, liquidity providers and the account bank in the case of their default, insolvency, and other specified events, where applicable.

 No derivative counterparty and liquidity providers are contemplated in this transaction.

-As for the account bank, see "DESCRIPTION OF THE TRANSACTION DOCUMENTS - 7.
-THE AGENCY AND ACCOUNTS AGREEMENT - Termination and resignation", and more in particular the provisions of the Agency and Accounts Agreement (Clauses 14.5 and 14.6 et seq.) which regulate the appointment of a successor agent.
+As for the account bank, see "DESCRIPTION OF THE TRANSACTION DOCUMENTS - 4.
+THE AGENCY AND ACCOUNTS AGREEMENT - Termination and resignation".